valsou/bellerophon/README.md

 |extension | string | *A comma-separated list of file extensions (without the . dot), or a list of such lines.
 All files with these extensions will be included.* (official  documentation) Will be a list in the future. |
 |core *optional* | string | Libretro core name with *.so* extension.
 It will be concatenated in each metadata files. |
 |launch *optional* | string | A launch command that will override the default one.
 So the core variable will not be used. |

-## Disclaimer
-The script has been made for my use case but i tried to develop it with other needs in mind.
-I personnaly don't use custom collections (e.g. "Platform games", "Best games for kids", etc.) so it may not work in thoses cases.